-The project tree can distinguish between the different heading levels of the novel documents using coloured icons, and optionally add emphasis on the label, set in Preferences for easier identification.
+The project tree can distinguish between the different heading levels of the novel documents using coloured icons, and optionally add emphasis on the label.
+Emphasis can be enabled in Preferences.

 13.1 Importance of Headings

 Subfolders under root folders have no impact on the structure of the novel itself.
 The structure is instead dictated by the heading level of the headings within the documents.